krve/epay/README.md

 - Rewrite base API Class

 ## Documentation
-You will probably notice that in the documentation there is several references to `$subscription_id`.
-This is **NOT** the Epay/Subscription ID but instead it is returned from Epay when first adding your card.
-This is specific to the user.
-The reason for the confusing semantics is because this package tries to stay as close to the Stripe PHP Libary as possible.
+You will probably notice that in the documentation there is several references to `$customer_id`.
+Customer ID references the subscriptionid you get back after having used the Epay Payment window.
+Don't worry about the mismatch in naming, it's simply called `$customer_id` so it fits the class Epay/Customer.

 To set the your Merchant ID, Epay Webservice password and default currency make use of Epay/Epay.
 **This needs to be done BEFORE making any calls to the api**
 ```php
 Epay::setMerchantNumber($merchant_number);
 Epay::setPassword('secret');